Insect collecting: Traps

-Insects may be passively caught using traps such as funnels, pitfall traps, bottle traps, malaise traps, or flight interception traps, some of which are baited with small bits of sweet foods (such as honey).
-Entomologists collecting nocturnal insects (especially moths) during faunistic survey studies might utilize ultraviolet light traps such as the Robinson trap.
 Aspirators, sometimes called "pooters", suck up insects too small or delicate to handle with fingers.

+Nets

 Active capture of insects often involves using nets.
 Aerial insect nets are used to collect flying insects.
 The bag of a butterfly net is generally constructed from a lightweight mesh to minimize damage to delicate butterfly wings.
 Sweep nets are more rugged, and used to collect insects from grass and brush.
 A sweep net is swept back and forth through vegetation quickly turning the opening from side to side and following a shallow figure eight pattern.
 The collector walks forward while sweeping, and the net is moved through plants and grasses with force.
 Sweeping continues for some distance and then the net is flipped over, with the bag hanging over the rim, trapping the insects until they can be removed.
 Other types of nets used for collecting insects include beating nets and aquatic nets.
-Leaf litter sieves are used by coleopterists and to collect larvae.
+Leaf litter sieves are used by coleopterists to collect larvae.

 Once collected, insects must be killed before they damage themselves trying to escape.
 Killing jars are used on hard-bodied insects.
 Soft-bodied insects, such as those in the larval stage, are generally fixed in a vial containing an ethanol and water solution.